XM-George/Car-Rent-App/README.md

 ## 🚀 Usage
 A desktop application for managing all aspects of a car rental business.
+The application is controlled through a menu-driven interface, allowing users to navigate between different management sections (Users, Customers, Vehicles, Rentals).

 - Log in using valid user credentials
 - Manage vehicles, customers, and users